William Stanley Haseltine: Career

 He first exhibited his paintings the following year at the Pennsylvania Academy of Fine Arts, after which he sailed to Europe, first joining a colony of American painters who were studying in Düsseldorf, then traveling up the Rhine into Switzerland and Italy.
-In late 1857 he settled in Rome, and in the following months made numerous excursions to draw the landscape around Rome and on Capri.
+In late 1857, he settled in Rome, and in the following months made numerous excursions to draw the landscape around Rome and on Capri.

-In 1858 Haseltine returned to Philadelphia, and by late 1859 was installed in the Tenth Street Studio Building in New York City, then a central point for American landscape painters; also in the building were Frederic Edwin Church, Albert Bierstadt, and Worthington Whittredge, the latter two having befriended Haseltine in Europe.
+In 1858, Haseltine returned to Philadelphia, and by late 1859 was installed in the Tenth Street Studio Building in New York City, then a central point for American landscape painters; also in the building were Frederic Edwin Church, Albert Bierstadt, and Worthington Whittredge, the latter two having befriended Haseltine in Europe.
 Though many of his paintings from this time derived from his European sketches, Haseltine also began to paint the oceanside of New England, especially favoring the rockbound coasts of Narragansett, Rhode Island, Nahant, Massachusetts, and Mount Desert Island, Maine.
 The precision with which he painted these landscapes won critical praise, and Haseltine was elected an Associate of the National Academy of Design in 1860, and a full Academician in 1861.
 A study of 'The rocks at Nahant' is in Chapter 6 of Rebecca Bedell's 'The Anatomy of Nature'.

-In 1864 Haseltine's wife died in childbirth.
+In 1864, Haseltine's wife died in childbirth.
 He spent some time training his nephew, Howard Russell Butler, until he married Helen Marshall in 1866 and relocated to Europe.
 Initially the family considered settling in Paris, but in 1867 they moved to Rome, which would for most of Haseltine's subsequent years serve as his home and point of departure from which to produce views of the European landscape.
 While his paintings of Capri and Sicily would prove popular with visiting American tourists, Haseltine also traveled and drew in France, Belgium, and the Netherlands, summering in Bavaria and the Tyrol in the 1880s and 1890s.
-In his later years he also returned periodically to the United States, making a final trip to the west in 1899.
+In his later years, he also returned periodically to the United States, making a final trip to the west in 1899.

-Haseltine died of pneumonia in Rome in 1900.
-He is buried at the Protestant cemetery in Rome on Via Caio Cestio, about 5 km from the Episcopal Church of Saint Paul's Within The Walls, of which he was one of the founding members.
+Haseltine died of pneumonia in Rome, on February 3, 1900, aged 64, and was buried at the Protestant cemetery in Rome on Via Caio Cestio, about 5 km from the Episcopal Church of Saint Paul's Within The Walls, of which he was one of the founding members.
 His son Herbert Chevalier Haseltine became one of the most celebrated sculptors of animals, especially horses.
 Some of his most famous works were done for clients such as Barbara Hutton and Guy de Rothschild.

-William's daughter Mildred (Millie), also an artist, married the Roman Prince Ludovico Guardino Carlo Francesco Rospigliosi Pallavicini in Rome in 1904.
-Above the village of Centrale, hamlet of Zugliano, near Thiene (Vicenza), they built a manor house, named Villa Rospigliosi.
-After the legal separation Mildred was a benefactor of the country and contributed to the construction of the Cathedral of Thiene with generous donations.
-There she was also known as Princess Haseltine.